vmontazeri/cochlear-implant-simulation/README.md

-# Cochlear implant simulations using vocoders
+# Cochlear implant simulation using vocoders

 Implementation of cochlear implant simulation, referred to as vocoder.